igponce/Azure-DP-100-Data-Scientist-Study-Guide/src/chapter_2.md

 If we're lucky that information will be held in a databse, and some data will look like a table without much work.
 IProbablt we can get that table information joining some tables we've got access to.

-In Azure we can prepare data
+In Azure we can prepare data using Azure Machine Learning Studio.